 MOROCCO THINGS TO DO > Moroccan Pottery & Islamic Zellij Tile Design Workshops

-Pottery Design & Islamic Traditions with the Masters
+Morocco Things to Do: Pottery Design & Tile Design - Learn Islamic Traditions from The Masters

 A Travel Exploration Exclusive, Available only as Part of Your Private Tour

 Cooperative to begin your full-day of a workshop.
 You will enjoy a workshop lead by pottery

 masters whereby you will learn how to make and paint the pottery unique to Fes.
 You will learn the history as well as their local techniques.
 An English translator will be provided along with materials for you to make your own pottery.
 Spend the day learning the traditions of Fes Pottery.
 Everything you make you will be able to keep.